 Michael Chaplinsky, president and founder of Turf Feeding Systems, is clearly a man on a mission.
 After more than 28 years in the golf fertigation business, he describes his current direction as an ‘epiphany,’ explaining, ‘We are changing the golf game from the bottom.
 We can improve any municipal course to achieve the turfgrass quality of a private course while saving them a lot of money in their budget.
 Those savings can then be used to buy new mowers or improve the irrigation.’

 Michael’s epiphany, however, extends his vision far beyond the golf course.
 He knows his products and the research on which those products are built have a significant application for use on sports fields and parks and, most importantly, in agriculture.
-‘Soil health,’ said Michael, ‘is the secret to reduce irrigation water use up to an incredible fifty percent and chemical use up to sixty percent, while increasing crop production.’
+‘Soil health,’ said Michael, ‘is the secret to reducing irrigation water use up to an incredible fifty percent and chemical use up to sixty percent, while increasing crop production.’

 Last May, Michael Chaplinsky spoke before the 2015 Eurasian Business Forum in Almaty, Kazakhstan, and introduced his new business partner Aslanbek Majitov, president of Global Water and Soil Solutions (GWSS).
 Kazakhstan, which is the largest and most productive economy in Central Asia, is also the largest agriculture economy in Eurasia.
 Thanks to the fertigation and irrigation technologies of Turf Feeding Systems and GWSS, vast areas of arid soil in Kazakhstan are being transformed into land suitable for agriculture and food production.

-From olive growers in Texas, to farmers in Ghana, Uzbekistan and Bali and, of course, golf courses worldwide, Turf Feeding Systems is effecting meaningful change, redefining sustainability for agriculture, turf management and golf.
+From olive growers in Texas to farmers in Ghana, Uzbekistan, and Bali and, of course, golf courses worldwide, Turf Feeding Systems is effecting meaningful change, redefining sustainability for agriculture, turf management, and golf.